The Purple Jacaranda: Episode guide

-Episode One – Anne James, living in Perth, is confronted by Colonel Thomson of Security who asks her to travel to Sydney and stay with her friend Darcy, who has recently married David Crawford.

 Background

 In the early 1960s, ABC aired a series of historical mini-series: Stormy Petrel (1960), The Outcasts (1961), The Patriots (1962), and The Hungry Ones (1963).
 The Purple Jacaranda, however, featured a then-contemporary setting.
 It was based on a 1958 radio serial which in turn was based on a novel.
-Exteriors for the mansion were shot in Melbourne.
+Exteriors for the mansion were shot in Sydney.

 Colin Dean said historical "serials take years of research and steeping in the period.
 Writers can't produce one at a moment's notice.
 I quite like this year's change to a modern serial, but I would be sad if we stopped doing historical serials.
 They are very rewarding."

 The set designer was Desmonde Dowling.
 The main interior set, a private house, was built at the ABC Studios in Gore Hill, Sydney; exteriors were shot at the municipal library in Mosman.
 Other locations included the Commonwealth Centre and the northern Sydney beaches.

 Reception

 Unlike the historical serials, which got largely positive response by viewers and critics, The Purple Jacaranda was a critical failure.

 Reviewing the pilot episode the Tribune said "It has its moments but the stiff and stagey acting and production will need to improve if it is to hold the viewer's attention."
-The Woman's Weekly said it " didn't come to life in its first episode.
-The good part of it was producer Colin Dean's opening sequence of the body on the beach, the skilful blending of indoor and outdoor shots, and John Unicombe'sacting as Bannister; the bad parts of it were some bad flaws in the story, the general air of unreality, and the overacting of the ladies."
+The Australian Women's Weekly said it " didn't come to life in its first episode.
+The good part of it was producer Colin Dean's opening sequence of the body on the beach, the skilful blending of indoor and outdoor shots, and John Unicombe's acting as Bannister; the bad parts of it were some bad flaws in the story, the general air of unreality, and the overacting of the ladies."

 The Canberra Times called it "the unintentionally funniest thing the A.B.C. has ever done."